akashsuresh-db/mobility-attrition/DATABRICKS_APPS_SETUP.md

    - Go to **Apps** in the sidebar
    - Click **Create App** or select your existing app
    - Set the source file to `app.py`
-   - **No additional configuration needed!** ✨
+   - **Add DATABRICKS_TOKEN environment variable** (see Authentication Setup above)

 3. **Deploy:**
    - Click **Deploy**
    - Monitor the logs for any errors
-   - The app will automatically authenticate using the user's token
+   - The app will use the configured token to access the agent endpoint

 ## Troubleshooting